kyilmaz2421/PnP/README.md

 Kaan

 I built the posting and booking mechanisms which meant designing the Users,Places,and Bookings tables in the database.
-I also built the css and html along with the php pages that went along with these (Eric did most of the Images section for these pages).
+I also built the css and html along with the php pages that went along with these.
 I also did the Ajax calls for these pages as well as for viewingPage.php

 worked on the files:
   some general.css